Chapter 74 – War Comes to Hogwarts

 Fleur studied Hermione as she frowned down at the map of Hogwarts spread out in front of them.
 Though her friend had not shown any sign of concern over the supposed appearance of the Malfoy brat in Hogwarts, Fleur could not help but think that she was affected.
-She had to be, after what the boy had put her through earlier that year, and ever since she had arrived in Hogwarts, to be honest.
+She had to be, after what the boy had put her through ever since she had arrived in Hogwarts.
 But she also knew that Hermione was not one to dwell on things needlessly, and had a tendency to focus on other matters to busy her mind when she was upset or concerned about something.
-She also was not one to admit to any sort of nervousness when it came to such a twit as young Malfoy.
+She also was not one to admit to any sort of nervousness when it came to such an ineffectual bully as young Malfoy.

 Therefore, Fleur decided to take a different tack than simply asking her if she was worried about the boy.
 "So what do you think is happening?" she asked.

 "It's hard to say," Hermione said without raising her eyes from the map, where Malfoy's name was prominently displayed, though it was nearer to the Slytherin and Hufflepuff defenders than Fleur would have expected.
 "If the map is correct then it's certainly him."

 "Have you ever known the map to be wrong?"